Shannon Lucio

-Shannon Lucio (born June 25, 1980) is an American actress of Italian descent.
+Shannon Lucio (born June 25, 1980) is an American actress.

+Biography

 Born in Denver, Colorado, Lucio grew up in San Antonio, Texas, and graduated from John Marshall High School.
 Her family is of Italian descent.
 She is a graduate of the University of Southern California.
 She is well known for the acting role of Lindsay Gardner on The O.C..
 Lucio was later cast in the lead female role of the CBS television drama Moonlight (2007), but was replaced by Sophia Myles in April 2007.
 Lucio also played Miriam Hultz/Trishanne in the series Prison Break.